Continuing from the previous post, SonarQube expects a certain set of files to be present in

 In this case, we are creating an environment variable called SYSTEM_ACCESSTOKEN from the system variable,

 In order to utilize the APIs, we need a few more system variables for the API calls.
-The complete list is here, but we really only care about these three:
+Microsoft provides a complete list of variables, but we really only care about these three:

 |System Variable||Environment Variable||Usage|